pastewka/SpectralMethods/_homework/homework03.md

-    They are sorted in geometric positive order and the first is the node with the right angle corner at the bottom left.
+    They are sorted in geometric positive order and the first is the node with the right angle corner at the bottom

+    .
 Elements within the same box are consecutive.

     This is the first element per box: